himanshu24x77/flatbuffer/README.md

 Solution Description:

-1. fb_encoder: It always write a header message as a seperator before writing Person or Group message.
-Header message contains two fields i.e msg_length & Type to indentify type & msg_length of next message to be read.
+1. fb_encoder: It always writes a header message as a seperator before writing a Person or Group message.
+Header message contains two fields i.e msg_length & Type to identify type & msg_length of next message to be read.
-2. fb_decoder: It reads header first and then using msg_length & type info from header it reads actual Person or Group message & print the content.
+2. fb_decoder: It reads fixed length header first and then using msg_length & type info from header it reads actual Person or Group message & print the content.

-Future Improvements:

-1. Current version is not optimized for low latency and focused more on functionality, it can be optimized further.
-2. Code doesn't not handle edge cases for example in streaming TCP protocol we might not recieve complete header or message but recieve only a fraction, this case need to be handled by buffering a part of Header or message and processes it once we recieve complete message.

 Instructions: